 ACADEMY AT SISTERS

-Empowering at-risk girls to lead healthy lives: A therapeutic boarding school using an approach blending both traditional and experiential therapies, such as:
+Empowering girls to lead healthy lives: A therapeutic boarding school using an approach blending both traditional and experiential therapies, such as:

 Accountability-Based Cognitive Awareness helps address patterns which influence thoughts, emotions (feelings), choices, behaviors, and decision making.